 Preheat: Preheat your smoker to 250°F and add wood pellets if needed.
 I used cherry wood pellets.

 Smoke the Chicken: Remove the chicken from the marinade, letting any excess drip off.
 Discard the used marinade.
 Arrange the chicken thighs on the smoker grates, skin side up.
-Smoke chicken for 1½ to 2 hours, flipping and basting with the reserved marinade every 30 minutes, until the internal temperature of the chicken reaches 175°F.
+Smoke for 1½ to 2 hours, flipping and basting with the reserved marinade every 30 minutes, until the internal temperature reaches 175°F.

 Thicken the Reserved Marinade: While the chicken is smoking, take the remaining ½ cup of the reserved marinade and bring it to a simmer in a small saucepan.
 Mix 1 tablespoon of cornstarch with 1 tablespoon of cold water in a small bowl to create a slurry.
 Gradually add the slurry to the simmering marinade, whisking constantly until thickened.
 This will be your serving sauce.
 Remove from the heat and cover to keep warm.

-Garnish and Serve: Remove the chicken from the smoker and let it rest for a few minutes before serving.
-Enjoy!
+Garnish and Serve: Remove the chicken from the smoker and let it rest for a few minutes.
+Brush or serve with the thickened sauce and garnish with sesame seeds or fresh herbs, if desired.

 Notes